Community Supported Agriculture (CSA)

 Growing Practices

 Sanborn Mills Farm is committed to growing high quality food without the use of nonorganic products.
-By using polyculture practices the Farm is able to grow multiple crops in one area allowing them to complement each other producing greater diversity of products.
+By using polyculture practices the Farm is able grow multiple crops in one area, allowing them to complement each other producing greater diversity of products.
 This also makes them more resilient to weather, pests, and promotes soil fertility.
 Incorporating livestock, crop rotation, companion plants, and cover crops to our gardens and fields helps us to achieve our goal of producing naturally grown food.

 Shared Commitments